tengcharmaine/tp/docs/UserGuide.md

 </div>

 ## Data Management Functions ##
+Data Management Functions in ClinicMate serve to simplify the process of adding, editing and deleting patient's information.
+It also enables you to view a comprehensive list of patient information and effortlessly search for specific patient records.

 ### Adding a person: `add`
 *Encounter a new patient without a record?
 No worries!
 Our `add` command simplifies the process of adding their details to ClinicMate.*